Nicconike/Steam-Stats/README.md

 ```
 > [!IMPORTANT]
 > Please don't forget any of the steps mentioned in the prerequisites else the Github Action will not work.
+> Also, make sure that you have set the country correctly in your Steam Account.
 >
 > You can refer the [Steam Stats Wiki](https://github.com/Nicconike/Steam-Stats/wiki) if you have any questions related to any of the steps mentioned in [Prerequisites](#Prerequisites).
 ***